stuttgart-things/docs/presentations/cicd-gitops.md

 * Defining new infrastructure via declarative configuration <!-- .element: class="fragment fade-up" -->
 * Updating an environment to new requirements <!-- .element: class="fragment fade-up" -->
 --
-## /GITOPS (EXMAPLE) FLOW
+## /GITOPS (EXAMPLE) FLOW
 ![staging](https://www.inovex.de/wp-content/uploads/2019/07/argocd-workflow.png)
 --
 ## /DevOps vs GitOps
-* DevOps is a pipeline process, which mainly focuses on the operational aspects of software development <!-- .element: class="fragment fade-up" -->
+* DevOps is a pipeline process (focuses on the operational aspects of software development) <!-- .element: class="fragment fade-up" -->
-* GitOps is a development mechanism, which mainly focuses on automating and tracking environment changes in a declarative manner <!-- .element: class="fragment fade-up" -->
+* GitOps is a development mechanism (focuses on automating and tracking environment changes in a declarative manner) <!-- .element: class="fragment fade-up" -->
 --
 ## /imperative and declarative
 * scripting of deployment operations (imperative) <!-- .element: class="fragment fade-up" -->